patrickCNMartin/ChIPanalyserSub/README.md

 * `toopComp_train10_va20.R`: R script used to assess the performance of other tools compared to ChIPanalyser (NOTE: number of regions used for training/validation should be changed accordingly).
 * `noiseFilter.R`: R script used to analyse the effect of our noise filtering methods.
 * `chromosomeWitholding.R`: R script used to validate the model between chromosomes.
+* `toolProfileComp.R`: R script used to extract and produce ChIP like profiles for each tool.

 ### Data handling